southwick-associates/sadash/github_vignettes/prepare-license-data.md

 ![](img/import.png)

 3. Go to Address Quality >> Address Correction.
 Running through this process may take a while (e.g., overnight).
-A file larger than 1 million rows may need to be split into multiple files.
+A file larger than 1.5 million rows or so may need to be split into multiple files.

 4. Run Export Wizard